alihuss7/sequence/README.md

 1. **Prepare the repo**

-   - Commit the provided `requirements.txt` (installs Streamlit, pdbfixer, etc.) and the `postBuild` script (which installs ANARCI/AbNatiV/NanoKink/NanoMelt from the vendored `external/` sources and runs `abnativ init`).
+   - Commit the provided `requirements.txt` (installs Streamlit, pdbfixer, etc.) and the `postBuild` script (which clones ANARCI/AbNatiV/NanoKink/NanoMelt, installs them, and runs `abnativ init`).
    - Verify `abnativ init` succeeds locally so you know the package download works on your platform.

 2. **Create the Space**